tomgtqq/DEND-WHO-COVID-19-Data-Warehouse-Redshift/README.md

 - docker-airflow #  DAG files
 - research.ipynb # The project jupyter notebook file
 ```
+## The Data sources:
+The Daily and Total Vaccination for COVID-19 in the world is provided by Kaggle

+country_vaccinations.csv
+WHO Coronavirus Disease (COVID-19) is provided by WHO

+WHO-COVID-19-global-data.csv There are 1002510 rows
+ISO country code provide by Kaggle

+country_code.csv
+The Data contains 12 columns provide by Kaggle

+Countries_usefulFeatures.csv
+The Data extracted from Wikipedia's list of countries by category is provided by Kaggle

+WORLD DATA by country (2020)

 ##### Fact table and Dimension table with star schemas
 ![DataModel.jpg](image/DataModel.jpg)